vsolovyov/blog/content/migrations.md

 ### Onboarding new developers

 Then we added junior members to the team who didn't yet know SQL well.
-Easier tasks are "automated" by the tool, they only had to read a documentation for a couple of hours instead of learning how to write an actual `ALTER TABLE` in SQL, that it can be rolled back inside a transaction, etc.
+Easier tasks are "automated" by the tool, they only had to read documentation for a couple of hours instead of learning how to write an actual `ALTER TABLE` in SQL, that it can be rolled back inside a transaction, etc.

 And now, when juniors are tasked with a bit more complex problem, they completely lack skills developing a migration and have a much steeper wall to climb.
-So they sit in front of their computers, staring into documentation for hours for what should have been an easy task for now.
+So they sit in front of their computers, staring into documentation for hours for what should have been an approachable task for now.

 ### Downgrade migrations

 Another thing is that many tools have downgrade migrations.
 Downgrade migrations are a lie!
-How could I revert a migration that drops a NOT NULL column with some data?
-In case I really need to revert a migration on production I will write another forward migration.
+I dropped a column with `NOT NULL` and now what?
+The migration is irreversible now.
+In case I really need to revert a reversible migration on production I will write another forward migration.
 Which I did exactly zero times in more than ten years.

-During development I can switch branches that have different schemas, and they can be incompatible.
-Of course, then I have to go and do a backward migration with ALTER and even delete a line from tracking table.
+During development, I can switch branches that have different schemas, and they can be incompatible.
+Of course, then I have to go and do a backward migration manually and even delete a line from the tracking table.
 I did that a couple of times in the last five years.
 Could pervasive downgrade migrations save me these ten minutes?
-Doubt it, often such incompatibility stems from irreversible changes like dropping NOT NULL column and migration tools will just spew an `IrreversibleError`.
+Doubt it, often such incompatibility stems from irreversible changes like dropping `NOT NULL` column and migration tools will just spew an `IrreversibleError`.

 So, writing downgrade migrations is another waste of time.